 Western birth chart interpretation has a documented history stretching back to Ptolemy’s Tetrabiblos in the 2nd century CE - roughly 1,800 years of accumulated technique.
 The calculator is new.
 The underlying system is not.

-This guide walks you through how to use a birth chart calculator, what it shows you, and how to start reading your results without getting lost in the details.
+This guide walks you through how to use a birth chart calculator, what it shows you, and how to start reading your results in a way that gives you something practical to reflect on.

 What You Need Before You Start